More original art, now on eBay!

 "Snapper" Boikov

 A prisoner within Castle Heterodyne.
+Not as nice as he looks.

-The Authors
+The Faculty

 Professors Foglio and Foglio

-Of the TPU dept. of Almost Certainly True History.
-"We make our textbooks fun!"
-Professor Phil Foglio has recently made an appearance in the story: being released from a dungeon in Sturmhalten when the heroes wandered through.
+In Volume Six, we met Professor Phil Foglio when our heroes accidentally released him from a dungeon in Sturmhalten.
 It appears that Prof. Foglio is one of Ognian's descendants, which explains a lot.
 He has promised to get married and start a family when the Jägers find a Heterodyne. (i.e. "Never.")
-He is now hiding, but that won't save him.
+He is now hiding.

 Winslow